Bryndza

-Bryndza or brynza is a sheep milk cheese made across the countries in Central and Eastern Europe, most notably in Slovakia and Moldova.
+Bryndza or brynza is a sheep milk cheese made across the countries in Central and Eastern Europe, most notably in Slovakia and Poland.
 Bryndza cheese is creamy white in appearance, known for its characteristic strong smell and taste.
 The cheese is white, tangy, crumbly and slightly moist.
 It has characteristic odor and flavor with a notable taste of butyric acid.
 The overall flavor sensation begins slightly mild, then goes strong and finally fades to a salty finish.
 Recipes differ slightly across countries.

 In Slovakia, bryndza serves as the main ingredient to bryndzové halušky, which is regarded as a national dish.

 Bryndza is an essential ingredient in preparing traditional Slovak dishes such as podplamenníky s bryndzou or bryndzové halušky.

+A byproduct of the production of bryndza is Žinčica.

 Etymology

 Bryndza or Brynza, a word borrowed from Romanian brânză ("cheese"), is used in various European countries, due to its introduction by migrating Vlachs.
 The word brânză (/ro/) is simply the generic word for "cheese" in Romanian.

 According to the Romanian Explanatory Dictionary the etymology of ”brânză” is unknown.

 It is a word presumably inherited by the Romanian language from Dacian, the language of the pre-Roman population in modern-day Romania.
 Other theories suggest, on the basis of what is used to make cheese, a derivation from Latin brandeum (originally meaning a linen covering, later a thin cloth for relic storage).
 Alternatively, it is possibly related to Albanian brëndës (“intestines”).
 Originally it referred to cheeses prepared in a sheep's stomach by reacting with the rennet inside.
 Outside Slovakia, Romania, Ukraine and the flanking regions of southern Poland, it is still popular nowadays in the Czech Republic under the Czech spelling "brynza".

 Other regional names for the product include juhtúró in Hungarian, брынза in Russian, brenca in Serbian, Brimsen in German, бринза and бринзя in Ukrainian and ברינזע in Yiddish.